 Rare Dementia Support

-This fund raises money to support people with rare and devastating forms of dementia, and their families, friends and healthcare professionals.
+This fund raises money to support people with rare, early onset and devastating forms of dementia, and their families, friends and healthcare professionals.

 - frontotemporal dementia (FTD)

 - familial frontotemporal dementia (fFTD)

 - dementia with Lewy Bodies (DLB)